Skip to Content

 From here, you’ll continue hiking along a 3.2km loop.
 Going counterclockwise, you’ll follow the babbling brook through the larch forest onto the lower slopes of Storm Mountain.
 A sharp left turn onto a short scree field takes you above the tree line, where you’ll marvel at the golden larches in the forest below.

 The aerial views of the large larch forest continue as you leave the scree and transition to a beautiful grass meadow on the slopes of Mount Arethusa.
 This is a great spot to break for lunch and enjoy the views of the Kananaskis larch trees.
-The descent back to the beginning of the loop is short, but very steep – bring trekking poles if you need help with your knees or balance.

 It's surprisingly easy to earn this view of golden larches along the kid-friendly Arethusa Cirque trail